hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250914851v2-empathy-r1-a-chain-of-empathy-and-reinforcement-learning-framework-f.md

 ---
 layout: default
-title: Empathy-R1: A Chain-of-Empathy and Reinforcement Learning Framework for Long-Form Mental Health Support
+title: "Empathy-R1: A Chain-of-Empathy and Reinforcement Learning Framework for Long-Form Mental Health Support"
 ---

 # Empathy-R1: A Chain-of-Empathy and Reinforcement Learning Framework for Long-Form Mental Health Support